BlackRock third-quarter profit rises 8 percent on ETF gains

 Revenue from risk management advice and other services at its BlackRock Solution unit rose 9 percent to $128 million.

-Shares of BlackRock closed down 84 cents, or 0.4 percent, at $189.13 on the New York Stock Exchange on Wednesday.
+Shares of BlackRock were down 17 cents at $189.80 in afternoon trading on the New York Stock Exchange on Wednesday.
 The shares had gained 7 percent so far this year through Tuesday's close, trailing the 16 percent gain in the Standard & Poor's 500 Index .SPX.

-Reporting by Aaron Pressman; Editing by Lisa Von Ahn, Jeffrey Benkoe and Bernard Orr
+Reporting by Aaron Pressman; Editing by Lisa Von Ahn, Jeffrey Benkoe and Steve Orlofsky